YuhengLiu6/ami_client_cpp/README.md

  `LOG_CONNECTION_RETRY_ERRORS` | Should this client log errors each time a connection retry fails.
 If not set, only logs on the first connection failure.

- `LOG_MESSAGES`                | If set, all messages will be logged using the standard `java.util.logging.Logger` framework.
+ `LOG_MESSAGES`                | If set, more detailed message will be printed for debug.

  `ENABLE_AUTO_FLUSH_OUTGOING`  | If set, a separate thread is started which will automatically flush messages as they are written.